elizabethadelaide/scalaDSPFiltering/README.md

 ![M = sum of the window function times the matrix of partial derivaties](/math/M.jpg)

-Currently the window function, w(x, y), is a constant (1), however a Gaussian and Box filter will be implemented.
+Currently the window function, w(x, y), is a constant (1), however a Gaussian and Box  window implemented.

 Partial spatial derivatives, I_x and I_y, are calculated using Sobel operators.
 For I_x: